hugojosefson/title/README.md

 # title

-I miss when you could just write a URL like this in a browser, and it would render it:
+I miss when you could write a URL like this in a browser, and it would render
+it:

     about:Hello World